Elizabeth, Lady Hope: Early life and ministry

 Thereafter Lady Hope opened several additional coffee houses and settled in London where she became involved in the work of the Golden Bells Mission in Notting Hill Gate.
+(Note: The Golden Bells Coffee Palace is now the Notting Hill Gate Cinema.)
 She was a prolific author of more than thirty books that "dealt with evangelistic and temperance themes," many containing "personal anecdotes reminiscent of the Darwin story."

 In 1893, she married T. A. Denny, an evangelical Irish businessman, 24 years her senior—though she continued to use the name "Lady Hope."
 She and Denny opened hostels for working men and provided accommodation for soldiers returned from the Boer War.
 She published a biography of her father after he died in 1899.
 In 1903, she opened her largest temperance hostel, the Connaught Club in Marble Arch, which offered accommodation for several hundred men.
+(Note: The building, now the Victory Services Club, remains in 2016 much as she planned it.)
 Cotton also patented a headband, which she called the "Hope Bandeau", designed to secure a women's hat without the use of a hatpin.
 After Denny died in 1909, Hope befriended an ex-convict, and after she entrusted her finances to him, he betrayed her trust.
 In 1911 she was declared bankrupt.

 In 1913, she came to the United States as a delegate to a convention of the World's Woman's Christian Temperance Union being held in Brooklyn, and afterwards she decided to remain in the United States.
 On 4 August 1915, 33 years after Darwin's death and shortly after she was diagnosed with breast cancer, Hope led a devotional service at a Bible conference in Northfield, Massachusetts, where she apparently first told her story about meeting Darwin.